ten7/hosting-drupal-on-kubernetes/lab04_configuration.md

 Mounting a Configmap inside a Statefulset is the largely the same process as adding a Secret to a Deployment:

 1. Using a text editor, open the `mysql.yml` file you created earlier in the class.
-2. Update the `Statefulset` definition.
-Add the following under the `volumes` section:
+2. Update the `Statefulset` definition to add the following under the `volumes` section:
 ```yaml
   - name: "vol-flightdeck-db"
     configMap: